Student Research Symposium Program Portal: Submission #156

 Corporate & Public Communications (M.S.)

-Messages, Magic, and Misalignment: Leadership Communication and Political Messaging at Disney Through Wicked
+Messages, Magic, and Misalignment: Interpreting Disney’s Leadership Communication Through the Leadership Archetypes of Wicked

 Dr. Brian Parker